 To change text color, click anywhere on the paragraph block, then click on the settings icon at the top right corner, and choose the color.

-If you want to change the color of a specific word, highlight the word you want to change the color of, click the ‘Down Arrow’ icon in the toolbar, then select ‘Text color’.
+If you want to change the color of a specific word or character, highlight the word you want to change the color of, click the ‘Down Arrow’ icon in the toolbar, then select ‘Text color’.

 Add links to pages